fishbb/ar/README.md

 ### Share it!

-If you want to help supporting the accessibility of this example, please [install IPFS](https://ipfs.io/docs/install/) on your own computer and then run the following commands:
+If you want to help supporting the accessibility of this example, please [install IPFS](https://ipfs.io/docs/install/) and then run the following commands:

 ```IPFS
 ipfs pin add QmcMyhMoG6sotqQWuRrtXDGd7C2smwzKz6J5Ks1MXfkeYH